objectHuang/vagrant-hadoop-cluster/README.md

 > vagrant up

+as long as you run the vagrant up (not just first time) vagrant will help us to start all the services:

+Hadoop Cluster (NameNode, DataNode, Yarn etc)
+Hive (MetaData Service and HiveServer 2)
+Spark Cluster (Master and workers)
+Zeppelin

 The first time this command is executed, it's going to take awhile, because vagrant will provision the machines.
 The second time it won't take so long.
 Also, to "vagrant up" a single node:

 > vagrant up < host name >